 A person or listing with over 10 positive reviews increases the chance of a booking

 Joe says that as design school, they learnt that design is more than the look and feel of something.
 It is the experience.
-They channeled that thought into creating a well designed reputation system that they believe is key for building trust.
+They channeled that thought into creating a well designed reputation system that they believe is key for building trust in the customers Airbnb serves.

 He says, “Maybe the people my childhood labelled as strangers, were friends waiting to be discovered”.
 Similarity is what brings people together most times, isn’t it?
 To understand this better, Airbnb undertook a joint study with Stanford.
 The goal of the study was to understand how much similarity influenced trust.
 How much more likely is someone to trust another if they are similar in age, location and geography?